RegularJoe-CEO/eRock/.github/pull_request_template.md

-# SPDX-FileCopyrightText: 2025 Eric Waller
-# SPDX-License-Identifier: LicenseRef-eRock-Business-1.0

 ## Summary
-Describe what this PR changes and why.
+- What does this change do?

+## License and DCO
+- By submitting this PR you agree to the eRock Business License (Non‑Commercial + Timed Apache‑2.0 Conversion) v1.0.
+- All commits must include a DCO sign‑off.

+Add this to every commit message:
+Signed-off-by: Eric Waller <Regular-CEO@gmail.com>

 ## Checklist
-- [ ] My commits are signed off with `-s` (DCO).
+- [ ] SPDX headers present in new files
+- [ ] No change to PRO‑gated features without license checks
-- [ ] I confirm my contribution is licensed under the repository’s LICENSE.
+- [ ] Tests pass locally
-- [ ] I did not use the eRock trademarks in ways prohibited by TRADEMARKS.md.

-Fixes: